 - 1. Push the engine stop switch down to the OFF position. - 2.
 Turn the key to the OFF position. - 3.
 With both switches OFF, squeeze and hold the throttle in the wide open position. - 4.
-Crank the engine several times to clear the engine. - 5.
+Crank the engine several times to draw fresh air through the engine. - 5.
 Release the throttle. - 6.
 Restart the engine using the normal starting procedure.